CedarvilleCyber/RedTeamVault/Techniques/Trolling.md

 echo "echo "sleep 1;" >> ~/.bashrc">> ~/.bashrc # Add a longer sleep to their terminal startup every time they login.

-cat /dev/random > /dev/[pts-num-of-opponent] # write random stuff to your opponent's terminal.
-The brackets are just to show you that the tty-num is a parameter

 telnet towel.blinkenlights.nl > /dev/[pts-num-of-opponent]

 export PROMPT_CMD="clear && echo 'You didn't say the magic word!'"